Leansag/Data-Warehouse/README.md

 The instructions to start its operation are described in 2 other `README` files which are found inside the` backend` and `frontend` folders respectively.

-For the correct functioning of this project, it is essential that you first follow the steps described in the `README` of the` backend` and then those of the `frontend`.
+For the correct functioning of this project, it is essential that you first follow the steps described in the `README` of the` backend` and then those of the `frontend`..